P0cL4bs/3vilTwinAttacker/README.md

 Framework for Rogue Wi-Fi Access Point Attack
 ### Description
 WiFi-Pumpkin is a security tool that provides the Rogue access point to Man-In-The-Middle and network attacks.
 Purporting to provide wireless Internet services, but snooping on the traffic.
-Can be used to capture of credentials of unsuspecting users by either snooping the communication by phishing.
+Can be used to capture the credentials of unsuspecting users either by snooping the communication or by phishing.

 ### Installation